Peter Stanley: Historical career

 In his work at the National Museum of Australia Stanley wrote a book about the effects of the 2009 bushfires on a small rural community in Victoria, Black Saturday at Steels Creek (published in 2013 by Scribe Publications).

 Stanley also writes as a freelance author.
 One of his most recent military history books, surveying the Australian experience of the Great War, is told entirely through the lives and words of people called Smith or Schmidt – Digger Smith and Australia's Great War published by Murdoch/Pier 9 in October 2011.
 Stanley published Lost Boys of Anzac with NewSouth in 2014, and Die in battle: Do not Despair: Indians on Gallipoli, 1915 with Helion (UK) in 2015.
 He edited A Welch Calypso, Tom Stevens's memoir of his time in the West Indies in the early 1950s, also for Helion.

 Stanley writes historical fiction.
 His novel 'The Weight of Light', set in the islands in 1945 was accepted by Pandanus Press in 2014 – just before the publisher failed.
 Simpson's Donkey, a fictional book for children, was published by Murdoch/Pier 9 in 2011.
-His novel The Cunning Man (set in the first Anglo-Sikh War) was published by Bobbie Graham in 2014.
-He is working on a sequel, entitled 'Disenchantment'.
+The first novel in his Mansergh series, following the exploits of Sergeant Nelson Mansergh of the Bengal Artillery, The Cunning Man (set in the first Anglo-Sikh War), was published by Bobbie Graham in 2014.
+Five further volumes, following Mansergh through to the First Burmese War, have been self-published by Two Dogs Leaping Press: Alienation and The Devil's Uncle in 2020, and The Weight of Light, On Private Affairs, and Golden Pagoda in 2022.
+Four further volumes to round out the series will be issued as e-books only.

 In 2001, Stanley criticised the ABC Television mini-series Changi, claiming that the program was an in-accurate and misleading portrayal of the Second World War POW camp in Singapore.